SerySht/smrm/README.txt

 MODULES:
 	argparser.py:
 		gets argumets from console and calls trash module

 	trash.py:
 		Module contains class Trash, which serves for creation and manipulation with trashes

+		Parameters for initializzations of Trash:
+	    non-optional:
+	        trash_path = path of trash
+	    optional:
+	        trash_maximum_size = maximum size of trash, default = False
+	        storage_time = time of storaging files(in days), default = False
+	        recover_conflict = what do if name conflice while restore file (replace/not_replace), default = 'not_replace'
+	        interactive = turn on interactive mode, default = False log_path = path of log file, default = home dir silent = turn on silent mode, default = False verbose = turn on verbose mode(commenting what is happening), default = False dry_run = turn on dry mode (not appling changes), default = False force = turn to force mode, default = False

+		Example of working with Trash:
+		    my_trash = Trash(trash_path = "/home/username/Trash", verbose=True)
+		    my_trash.delete_trash("/home/username/file1")

 	utils.py:
 		This module contains utils for working of class Trash

 	trashconfig.py:
 		This module loads config file if it exists, if not - create and loads default config